 How does this information sync with the core values and vision of the organization?
 What practical steps do leaders need to take to effectively communicate and incorporate the data’s implications into the culture?
 When will the changes required to adapt need to be implemented?
 These are only a few of the major questions that follow.
 Leaders who fail to answer them well will quickly see the result of their lack of wisdom.
 Leaders who ignore them are simply foolish.
 Data is not the silver bullet.
 It is a GPS that lets you know when you need to readjust your heading.
 Possessing a GPS doesn’t mean you can neglect to change the oil in, refuel, or regularly service your car.

 To rely solely on data without human intuition or judgment presupposes that the calculus of decision-making doesn’t need the human element at all.
 Anthony (2014) argued that it was “time to make business human again” and outlined three components: customer value, viewing employees as assets that need to be nurtured, and a motivating purpose.
+So, yes, by all means, do all the market research you want; it’s no doubt an essential step for almost all businesses to better understand their customer base.
+But if all of that data cannot be turned into something that’s more than just a product, something that connects you to each individual customer, then there is ultimately no value for it.
 Disregard the data to your own peril but the cost of denying your humanity, whether personal or collective, might be your soul.
+As a result, there are many who tend to follow the Hoshin Kanri route (know more about the hoshin kanri definition here) to streamline their work using the right amount of data and strategize accordingly.

 Leaders in all types of organizational contexts heavily rely upon “assumptions about human potential and individual performance that are outdated, unexamined, and rooted more in folklore than in science” and “pursue practices such as short-term incentive plans and pay-for-performance schemes in the face of mounting evidence that such measures usually don’t work and often do harm” (Pink, 2009, p.
 9).
 Organizational culture, core values, ethics, and best practices all interconnect with the bottom line.
 Bypassing each of the former for the latter may lead to immediate gains but always with a greater long term cost.
 Instead of only asking how to achieve your ultimate goals, it’s important to ask what those goals are and why.
 Then your practices, policies, philosophy, and people can be aligned.